 Some places just turn the air condition in the room up to the point where you are just absolutely freezing.
-I have gotten sick so often and even some ear infections just because the rooms where ice cold.
+I have got sick so often and even some ear infections just because the rooms were ice-cold.

 Join Activities to Meet People

 The best thing about hostels and my main reason why I always stay in a hostel (other than the budget aspect) is that you can meet so many amazing people.

 Lots of hostels offer great activities that allow you to easily meet other fellow travellers such as BBQ nights, communal dinners, pub crawls, beer tastings or boat tours.

 If the hostel has activities, then make sure to join them.
 As that is one of the best parts of Hostel life and one of the best ways to make friends when travelling solo as well.

 Talking about activities that some hostels offer, you can either find out about them in the hostel descriptions or just by reading reviews from other travellers on Hostelworld.